Great Barrier Reef

 The Great Barrier Reef stretches 2300 kilometers (1400 miles) in the Coral Sea along Australia's northeastern coast.

-It consists of 3,000 coral reefs plus many islets, atolls and coral cays.
+There are 3,000 coral reefs plus many islets, atolls and coral cays.

 The Great Barrier Reef supports 10,000 species including 1500 types of fishes and 200 kinds of birds.
 Other inhabitants include whales, dolphins and sea turtles.